knope-dev/knope/docs/src/config/step/PrepareRelease.md

 1. If there are any breaking changes (things in the `### Breaking Changes` section above), the `Major` rule is used.
 2. If no breaking changes, but there are any features (things in the `### Features` section above), the `Minor` rule is used.
 3. If no breaking changes or features, but there _are_ entries to add to the changelog (fixes, notes, or custom sections) the `Patch` rule is used.
-4. If there are no new entries to add to the changelog, version will not be increased, and this step will throw an error (unless the `--dry-run` option is set).
+4. If there are no new entries to add to the changelog, the version will not be increased, and this step will throw an error (unless the `--dry-run` option is set).

 ## Examples